isberg/idris2-event-sourcing/README.md

 %default total

--- Define operations for the counter. data Operation = Increment | Decrement
+-- Define operations for the counter. data Command = Increment | Decrement

--- Define changes that occur in the counter. data Change = Incremented | Decremented
+-- Define changes that occur in the counter. data Event = Incremented | Decremented

 -- The state of the counter is represented as a natural number.
 State : Type
 State = Nat

-implementation Decider Operation Change State where
+implementation Decider Command Event State where
   -- The counter starts at zero. initialState = Z